-Though states may punish shoplifting under their general larceny or theft statutes, many states have enacted statutes to specifically address shoplifting.
-States may refer to the crime by different names, including "retail theft" and "concealment of merchandise.
+Most states punish shoplifting under their general larceny or theft statutes.
+Some states address shoplifting as a separate criminal offense.
+States may refer to the crime by different names, including retail theft and concealment of merchandise.
 In this article, we will look at the crime of shoplifting, its penalties, and legal defenses.

 Elements of Shoplifting